-Each student in Grades 6-10 will receive a Core ATL skills level based on a common rubric used by teachers that will provide feedback on Self-Management, Communication and Collaboration skills.
+Each student in Grades 6-9 will receive a Core ATL skills level based on a common rubric used by teachers that will provide feedback on Self-Management, Communication and Social skills.

-Sharing Using Developing Beginning The student can show others how to use the skills and accurately assess how effectively the skills are used (self-regulation) The student employs the skills confidently and effectively (demonstration) The student copy others who use the skills and uses the skills with scaffolding and guidance (emulation) The student are introduced to the skills, and can watch others performing it (observation) The student consistently practices these skills, continuously challenges themselves in this area, often reflects on their goals and progress, and is able to teach others how to perform these skills.
-The student practices these skills, challenges themselves in this area, reflects on their goals and progress, and is able to perform these skills independently.
-The student usually practices these skills, sometimes challenges themselves in this area, sometimes reflects on their goals and progress, and is able to perform these skills with help from others.
-The student minimally practices these skills, rarely challenges themselves in this area, performs limited reflection on their goals and progress, and is able to recognize when others are performing these skills, but is not yet able to independently perform these skills.
+Sharing Using Developing Beginning The student can show others how to use the skills and accurately assess how effectively the skills are used (self-regulation) The student employs the skills confidently and effectively (demonstration) The student copy others who use the skills and uses the skills with scaffolding and guidance (emulation) The student is introduced to the skills, and can watch others performing it (observation) The student consistently practices these skills, continuously challenge The student practices these skills, challenges themselves in this area, reflects on their goals The student usually practices these skills, sometimes challenges themselves in this area, The student minimally practices these skills, rarely challenges themselves in this area, themselves in this area, often reflects on their goals and progress, and is able to teach others how to perform these skills. and progress, and is able to perform these skills independently. sometimes reflects on their goals and progress, and is able to perform these skills with help from others. performs limited reflection on their goals and progress, and is able to recognize when others are performing these skills, but is not yet able to independently perform these skills.
 Expert/Experienced/Int entional Practitioner/Capable Learner/emerging Novice/awareness

-Reporting Schedule - MYP & Graduation Years (Grade 11-12)
+Reporting Schedule - MYP & Graduation Years (Gr.
+6-12)

-In Grades 6 through 10, students will receive reports that give cumulative levels of achievement for criteria and MYP grades for each course, and provide an anecdotal summary of the student's performance and growth in each subject to date.
+In Grades 6 through 9, students will receive reports that give cumulative levels of achievement for criteria and MYP grades for each course, and provide an anecdotal summary of the student's performance and growth in each subject to date.

 МҮР Gr.
-11-12 1.
+10-12 1.
 Three Way Advisory Conference 1 Core ATL skills Goal/Target Setting Co-curriculars Grade 12 Anticipated Grades N/A Anticipated Achievement Level (percentage) G12 only 2.
-November Progress Report Achievement Level (AE, ME, EE) G6-10 only Achievement Level (AE, ME) G11 only Anticipated Achievement Level (percentage) G12 only Core ATL Skills Proficiency Level (AE, ME) 3.
+November Progress Report Achievement Level ( AE, ME) Anticipated Achievement Level (percentage) G12 only Core ATL Skills Proficiency Level ( AE, ME) 3.
 Three Way Subjects Conference 1 Student Learning Evidence Core ATL skills 4.
-First Formal Report 1-7 IB level based on all criteria assessed twice (various strands) Comments (Unit ATL Skills and IB Learner Profile) Core ATL Skills Proficiency Level Achievement Level (1-7) Comments (growth and strategies) Core ATL Skills Proficiency Level 5.
-Three Way Subjects Conference 2 Student Learning Evidence Core ATL skills 6.
-Three Way Advisory Conference 2 Core ATL skills Goal/Target Setting Extracurriculars 8.
-Final Formal Report 1-7 IB level based on all criteria assessed at least twice (all strands) Achievement Level (1-7) achievement levels converted to percentages for Ministry purposes

-Core ATL Skills Proficiency Level Core ATL Skills Proficiency Level
+First Report 1-7 IB level based on all criteriaAchievement Level (1-8)assessed twice (various strands)Comments (growth and strategies)Comments (Unit ATL Skills and IB Learner Profile)Core ATL Skills Proficiency LevelCore ATL Skills Proficiency LevelCore ATL Skills Proficiency Level 5.
+Three Way Subjects Conference 2 Student Learning Evidence Core ATL skills

+6. Three Way Advisory Conference 2 Core ATL skills Goal/Target Setting Extracurriculars 8.
+Final Report 1-7 IB level based on all criteria assessed at least twice (all strands) Core ATL Skills Proficiency Level Comments (Unit ATL Skills and IB Learner Profile) Advisory Comments (Self Assessment on Core ATL skills Service/Community Project, Attendance/ Lates) Career Education (Meeting Expectations/Not Yet Meeting Expectations) Band (Performance Descriptors) Achievement Level (1-8) achievement levels converted to percentages for Ministry purposes Core ATL Skills Proficiency Level Comments (growth and strategies) Advisory Comments (Self Assessment on Core ATL skills, Career Education) Attendance/ Lates
-Comments Comments

-(Unit ATL Skills and IB Learner Profile) (growth and strategies)

-, Advisory Comments

-Advisory Comments (Self Assessment on Core ATL skills,

-(Self Assessment on Core ATL Career Education)

-skills Attendance/ Lates

-Service/Community Project,

-Attendance/ Lates)

-Career Education (Meeting

-Expectations/Not Meeting

-Expectations)

-Assessment Practices in the Graduation Years (Grades 11-12)
+Assessment Practices in the Graduation Years (Gr.
+10-12)

-In Grades 11-12 students are assessed using the BC Ministry of Educations prescribed learning objectives and curricular competencies for each subject group.
+In Grades 10-12 students are assessed using the BC Ministry of Education prescribed learning objectives and curricular competencies for each subject group.
 Teachers make decisions about student achievement using their professional judgement, guided by mandated Ministry of Education curricular competencies.